Mandeep-sa/Article-Categorizer/README.md

 # Article-Categorizer

+Problem Statement- Investment Banks and Financial Advisory Firms have to read through tons of financial articles everyday to keep themselves updated about the financial market.

+Solution- This ML model uses Natural Language Processing techniques to classify financial articles into various categories.
+Ensemble methods are used to finally classify the article.
+Removed English stop words and used TF-IDF Vectorization to tokenize words.
+Also tried different Natural Language technquies like Lemmatization and Stemming.

+## Tech Stack
-### Machine Learning, NLP
+Python, Machine Learning, Random Forest, TF-IDF Vectorizer

-•Trained an ML model using TF-IDF vectorization to classify articles into multiple distinct categories.

-•Used Random Forest classifier to yield a remarkable accuracy of 96.76%.

-•Implemented cutting-edge natural language processing techniques to enhance article categorization efficiency.

-•Tried different Natural Language technquies like Lemmatization and Stemming.
+## Libraries Used
+NumPy, Pandas, Scikit-learn, Seaborn